MariiaKrestenko/MariiaKrestenko/README.md

 Hi 👋 I’m a Data & ML enthusiast who is passionate about bringing data, technology and people together to solve problems and support better decisions.
-I enjoy working on data cleaning, exploratory analysis and machine learning projects.
+I enjoy working with data from the very beginning – cleaning it, exploring it and then using simple models to answer real questions.

 I have experience with analytics projects that involve gathering requirements, preparing and transforming data, building reports and communicating insights to